fefa4ka/mdlm/README.md

 Overall, the Family sphere of life represents the emotional and energetic bonds that hold a family together.
 It is associated with stability, consistency, compassion, and the ability to adapt and flow with change.
 By understanding the various attributes associated with this sphere, we can gain a deeper understanding of the principles that act within family dynamics and how to cultivate and maintain strong, healthy relationships within our families.

 #### Art
+**Ideas**: creativity and self-expression, inspiration and imagination, beauty and aesthetics.

 The sphere of life related to art encompasses the potential for creativity and the element of fire.
 In terms of wave types, the complex wave is most suited to the art sphere, as it represents the intricate and dynamic nature of artistic expression.
 The chakras associated with the art sphere are the throat and solar plexus, as they are related to self-expression and the ability to manifest one's creative visions.
 The spiritual law that governs the art sphere is intention, as the intention behind one's artistic creations can greatly influence their impact and meaning.

 In astrology, the zodiac sign associated with the art sphere is Leo, as Leos are known for their creative and expressive nature.
 The Chinese zodiac's Tiger is also well suited to the art sphere, as the Tiger symbolizes power, passion and courage.
 The Olympian god associated with the art sphere is Apollo, the god of music, poetry, and the arts.
 The Jyotirlinga associated with the art sphere is Kedarnath, which is considered to be a manifestation of Lord Shiva and is also known as the destroyer of sorrows and the giver of moksha.